MicrosoftDocs/mesh-docs/mesh/overview.md

 ms.prod: mixed-reality
 author: qianw211
 ms.author: qianwen
-ms.date: 3/23/2023
+ms.date: 3/24/2023
 ms.topic: overview
 keywords: mixed reality, getting started, documentation, guides, features, holograms
 ---

 # Microsoft Mesh overview

-Microsoft Mesh enables people to build connections, share spaces, and collaborate from anywhere in the world by bringing [Mesh-enabled mixed reality experiences](get-started.md) to your organization like avatars for Microsoft Teams.
+Microsoft Mesh enables people to build connections, share spaces, and collaborate from anywhere in the world by bringing [Mesh-enabled mixed reality experiences](get-started.md) to your organization like Avatars for Microsoft Teams.

 ![An image of people meeting in Microsoft Teams as avatars.](media/avatars-hero-image.png)